ariadnavaldivia/tasks_backend/README.md

 ```bash
   composer install
 ```
+## Database and Environment Variables

+Create new database with any name.
-Create new database and set your values in .env , for example:
+Create new file ".env" based on ".env.example" and set your correct database values, for example:
 ```bash
 DB_HOST=127.0.0.1
 DB_PORT=3306